 You can shop online or wait in front of a big box store after Thanksgiving dinner to get the best Black Friday deals, but you can also peruse the aisles of Brooklyn's best annual holiday markets.
-These eleven markets highlight some of Brooklyn's best indie artists, makers, and vendors and are the ideal place to pick up a thoughtful handmade gift.
+These nine markets highlight some of Brooklyn's best indie artists, makers, and vendors and are the ideal place to pick up a thoughtful handmade gift.

 Here's the scoop on what you'll find, when they take place, and where to find these markets.

 01 of 08

 What You'll Find: The Brooklyn Flea sets up their winter home in Industry City.
 With 50 vendors selling handmade holiday candles, knitted scarves and hats and, a fine selection of vintage clothing.
 There will be 10 mouthwatering Smorgasburg spots on-site, as well as a bar featuring brews, wine, and cocktails.

 The Date: Saturdays and Sundays, 10 a.m. to 6 p.m. all winter

 Where: Industry City at 241 37th Street in Sunset Park, Brooklyn.
 After you finish shopping, explore this cool neighborhood.

 What You'll Find: This holiday season, FAD Market presents a four-part market experience.
 Three curated makers' markets and an artisanal food pop-up will take place over three weekends in December.
 Over 200 independent designer-makers showcasing unique handcrafted art, jewelry, apparel, bath and body care, tableware and home furnishings will display their wares.
 Enjoy locally crafted food and drinks.

 The Date: Weekends in December

 Where: December 1st and 2nd, and December 8th and 9th, will be at the Brooklyn Historical Society, and December 8th and 9th, and 15th and 16th, will take place at City Point at 445 Albee Square W, Brooklyn.